Table of contents

 You are looking for IPv4, so we check EHTERTYPE_IP which has the value of 0x0800.
 These values are constant and are defined in the Ethernet standards, you can find a bit more information about the Ethernet header here.

-So now, to catch IPv4 packet, we just need to handle those packets that match the ETHERTYPE_IP.
-For now, we will just print that we received an IPv4 packet and the timestamp at which we got it, something like the following:
+So now, to catch an IPv4 packet, we just need to handle those packets that match the ETHERTYPE_IP.
+For now, we will just print that we have received an IPv4 packet and the timestamp at which we got it, something like the following:

 else if(eth_type_field == ETHERTYPE_IP) {